Each itinerary is tailored to maximize your Bamfield experience

 Plankton Lab (1.5 – 2 hours)

 This lab serves as a follow-up activity to the oceanography field trip, and is an eye-opening discovery of a secret world of tiny ocean critters.
-A brief lecture focuses on types of plankton found in Barkley Sound, the biology of major groups, and how plankton plays a role in our lives (Red Tide, bioluminescence, productivity).
-Students are then equipped with microscopes and guides and tasked with finding as many different species as they can, contributing to a multi-year study looking at seasonal changes in plankton diversity.
+A brief lecture focuses on the major groups biology of plankton found in Barkley Sound, their biology, and how plankton plays a role in our lives (Red Tide, bioluminescence, productivity).
+Students are then equipped with microscopes and identification guides and tasked to explore and identify the huge diversity of plankton species in their sample.
 Prepare to be amazed as you find out what really lives in a drop of seawater!

-Reproduction of Marine Invertebrates (Seasonal, 1 hour plus timeline)
+Reproduction of Marine Invertebrates (1 hour initial lab, plus ~10min each day for embryo checks)

 This lab highlights the spectrum of strategies that organisms have adapted to overcome the challenges of reproducing in the ocean.
 In one-hour, students will observe the fusion of invertebrate egg and sperm, the formation of a fertilization envelope, and will set up a culture of developing embryos (sea urchin or sand dollar, depending on the time of year) to observe throughout the duration of their stay.
 Subsequent daily observations of “the babies” allow students to create a timeline that tracks echinoderm embryo development, which is surprisingly similar to human embryo development.
 (This lab is only available during 4-night stays)